 Are you working now?
 We offer day, evening and weekend courses, so you can find what works with your schedule.

 Employment surges for community college grads (USA Today)

 You will find Associate of Applied Science (AAS) degrees in a variety of fields.
 The AAS degree will prepare you for successful employment in a professional or technical area.
 Some AAS degrees have pathways to Bachelor of Applied Science degrees or other bachelor's degree options.
 The main goal of AAS degrees is to prepare graduates for careers in high-demand areas.

 You will find a few professional-technical programs where you can earn an Associate of Applied Science–Transfer (AAS–T) degree.
 The AAS–T is built upon the technical courses required for job preparation but also includes a college-level general education component, which is common in structure for all such degrees.

-Now you can earn a Bachelor of Applied Science (BAS) degree at Highline in four programs: Cybersecurity and Forensics, Global Trade and Logistics, Respiratory Care, and Youth Development.
-These programs build on Highline's strong AAS degree programs and will help you gain skills and knowledge and put you on the path to higher wages and promotion.
+You can earn a Bachelor of Applied Science (BAS) degree at Highline in five programs: Cybersecurity and Forensics, Global Trade and Logistics, Respiratory Care, Youth Development and Teaching and Early Learning.
+These programs build on Highline's strong AAS degree programs and will put you on the path to higher wages and promotion.